-This module is designed to enable students to apply general management theories and concepts to realistic business situations through the medium of the “Emerald” Business Game.
-It is designed to provide a student centred team work learning environment whereby they can explore key areas of management through intense discussion and participation.
-They will also be enabled to “experience” aspects of running a business through the Business Game and to develop an understanding and appreciation of the relationships between operational areas of a business which are traditionally taught in discrete modules.
+This module is designed to provide a student centred small group learning environment to enable students to explore key areas of management through discussion and analysis of case studies.
+Students will “experience” all aspects of running a business through the Business Game and will be encouraged to develop an understanding and appreciation of the relationships between operational areas of a business which are traditionally separated.

 Outline Of Syllabus

-Students will then attend a Business Game weekend (Saturday and Sunday) where they will be introduced to and will play 7 periods of the Business Game.
-After the weekend team members will continue to play in their own time two periods of the game over the following week, i.e. 9 periods in total.
+Students will attend a Business Game weekend where they will be introduced to and will play 7 periods of the Business Game.

 |Guided Independent Study||Assessment preparation and completion||1||50:00||50:00||N/A|